ekknod/NV/README.md

 when you're aiming at the targetplayer upperbody

 # Story behind the NV project
 i rewritten old project, with a different and minimal feature.

-old private project was undetected in faceit and eac atleast,
-this should be also if faceit is not checking the sensitivity convar
+# AC
+ FACEIT CLIENT
+ VAC
+ EAC

 # Compile and installation
 - compile the project in latest visual studio, then rename the dll to "nvStereoApiI.dll"